My Dachshund Started Skipping When She Runs: What’s Wrong?

 There was nothing wrong with her foot or leg when I checked it.

-However, we had recently stayed in a dog friendly hotel with a high bed.
-Gretel had jumped from the bed before we could catch her once.
+However, we had recently stayed in a dog friendly hotel with a high bed and Gretel had jumped from the bed before we could catch her once.

 She didn’t yelp, limp, or otherwise act like anything was wrong after she jumped but I suspected she might have strained a muscle or tendon.